sahil0052/sahil0052/README.md

 **agents that can think, decide, and execute real-world tasks.**

 I learn by building practical, real-world projects involving:
 - Tool execution
 - Automation workflows
 - Multi-step reasoning using LLMs

-Currently focused on:
-- 🤖 AI agents with tool usage (LangChain, APIs, automation)
-- ⚙️ Structured outputs & reliable workflows
-- 🧠 Multi-step decision-making systems
-- 🌍 Real-world use cases (job agents, automation tools)

-> I believe: *AI becomes powerful when it moves from answering → executing.*
+> I believe: **AI becomes powerful when it moves from answering → executing.**

 ---